 Ans.
 On-page SEO means optimizing everything on your page that you have access to and control over.
 Hence, content is king here – keyword optimization, title tags, meta tags, interlinking, etc are some on-page cornerstones.

 Off-page SEO optimization is the use of external linking to drive back traffic to your own website from other websites.
-Here, influencer collaborations, brand outreaches, social media activities, forum submission and article submission techniques can be made to use.
+Here, influencer collaborations, brand outreaches, social media activities, forum submission, and article submission techniques can be made use of.

 On-page SEO optimization simply put, is about enhancing what your website is about and off-page SEO is about how popular your website is.

 Q5.
 What makes a website optimized according to you?

 Ans.
 Numerous factors can make a website optimized for ranking on a search engine.
 For on-page optimization, you can make sure that the title tags, meta tags, alt tags, keyword research are done correctly.